omega8cc/boa/docs/BACKDROP.md

   Encryption for the new name (re-enable it deliberately afterwards).
   A Drupal 7 site does **not** migrate to Backdrop — that is the dedicated upgrade task below.
+- **Cutover (take over a domain)** makes a Backdrop site answer at a domain currently held by another site — typically the original domain of the site it was upgraded from.
+The holder is re-checked when the task runs, backed up in full and then deleted; the Backdrop site is then renamed to the freed domain through the same machinery as Migrate.
+If nothing holds the domain (say, after an earlier attempt stopped between the two steps), the task degrades to a plain rename — that is also the re-run recovery path.
+Encryption ends up disabled for the new name (certificates are name-bound); re-enable it deliberately afterwards.
+Custom aliases of the retired site are not carried over, and the domain is unserved while the rename completes — minutes that scale with the site's size.

 ## Upgrading a Drupal 7 site to Backdrop